wzinser/Respiratory-Sound-Machine-Learning/README.md

 The purpose of this repository is to use automated machine learning algorithms to classify audio samples to aid in the detection of respiratory conditions (wheezes/crackles).
 This is accomplished by performing a spectrogram of each sound of the respiratory cycle to display a visual representation of the spectrum of frequencies in the signal.
 This image is then grayscaled, downsized, and flattened to a vector so that it can be used as input into a neural network.

-## Getting Started

-The database that contains all of the respiratory sounds and labels can be located at: https://bhichallenge.med.auth.gr/

 ### Prerequisites

 Python 3.3